gosu-lang/ragnardb/doc/initial_thoughts.md

     WHERE FirstName = @name:java.lang.String OR
           LastName = @name;

-### The SQL Typeloader
+### The SQL ~~Typeloader~~ compiler plugin

-The Typeloader will take the results of the parser above and produce types.
+The plugin will take the results of the parser above and produce types.
 For the DDL files, this is fairly
 straight-forward:  given a ddl file found at `/model/application.ddl` with the `Persons` table defined above, the following type will be created `model.application.Person`, where the package for the type is the path to the DDL file, plus the file name, and then the singularized version of the table name.